Lanie Lane

 Lanie Lane (born 11 February 1987) is the stage name of Lanier Stefanie Myra Johnston, an Australian blues-jazz singer-songwriter and guitarist.
 Lane released two studio albums between 2011 and 2014.
 At the ARIA Music Awards of 2012, Lane was nominated for five awards.
 In February 2015, Lane announced she was "quitting" the music industry.

 Lane used a 1957 guitar named Betty, a 1966 electric Gibson named BoDidd (after Bo Diddley) and an unnamed 1960 archtop guitar.
 The album track, "Betty Baby", is dedicated to the guitar.

 Biography

 1987–2009: early years

 Lanie (pronounced "Lannie") Lane was born on 11 February 1987 as Lanier Stefanie Myra Johnston and grew up in Sydney.
+Before becoming famous she spent most of her time and interest in music and writing songs.

 2010–2013: To the Horses

 On 24 September 2010, she issued her debut single, "What Do I Do", which was the theme song for the Australian Broadcasting Corporation TV series, Crownies from July to December 2011.

 In February 2011, Lane recorded the majority of her debut album.
 In August 2011, Lane released her first vinyl single, the double-A sided "Ain't Hungry"/"My Man".
 In August 2011, Lane recorded "(Oh Well) That's What You Get (Falling in Love with a Cowboy)".
 According to Lane the track is a result of somniloquy, "I woke up one morning and my boyfriend said, 'You said the weirdest thing in your sleep last night'.
 He told me and said you'd better write a song about it.
 I wrote the song and he said, 'Well, that's one side of the story'".

 Lane's debut album, To the Horses, was self-produced, released on Ivy League Records in October 2011 and it peaked at No. 12 on the ARIA Albums Chart.

 In February 2012 she opened for Icehouse and Hall & Oates at a Day on the Green performance.

 In March 2012, Lane covered The Black Keys' track, "Gold on the Ceiling", for Triple J's program, Like a Version.

 At the APRA Music Awards of 2012, Lane was nominated for four awards.
 Her song "(Oh Well) That's What You Get (Falling in Love with a Cowboy)" was performed by Kram (Spiderbait).
 At the ARIA Music Awards of 2012, Lane was nominated for five awards.
 To the Horses was certified gold in Australia in 2013.